stefankarlsson1230/The_CSharp_Players_Guide_2_OOP/README.md

 the user to attempt the four transitions described above (open, close, lock, unlock) and change the code by typing in text commands.

+- [ ] Project 5 - The Password Validator
+  - You must create a class that can determine if a password is valid (meets the rules defined for a legitimate password).The following rules must apply:
+    - Passwords must be at least 6 letters long and no more than 13 letters long.
+    - Passwords must contain at least one uppercase letter, one lowercase letter, and one number.
+    - Passwords cannot contain a capital T or an ampersand (&)
+    - Hints:
+      - foreach with a string lets you get its characters!
+      - char has static methods to categorize letters! char.IsUpper('A'), char.IsLower('a'), char.IsDigit('0')
+    - Objectives:
+      - Define a new PasswordValidator class that can be given a password and determine if the password follows the rules above.
+      - Make your main method loop forever, asking for a password and reporting whether the password is allowed using an instance of the PasswordValidator class.

 ### From ChatGPT
     1. Point Methods – Add Distance() and Translate() to Point.